menzenski/words/content/posts/2025/02/15/on-team-topologies-and-deep-work.md

 communication structures, than if you reshape the organization so that it has particular communication structures, it will **naturally** produce architectures with that same (desired} arrangement.
-(Skelton and Pais did not create this term, and _Team Topologies_ is about much more than doing reverse Conway maneuvers, but it is a powerful example of desigining an environment to facilitate the creation of value).
+(Skelton and Pais did not create this term, and _Team Topologies_ is about much more than doing reverse Conway maneuvers, but it is a powerful example of designing an environment to facilitate the creation of value).

 An individual can't do anything as dramatic as a reverse Conway maneuver, but _Deep Work_ does still provide a number of strategies in the area of environment design.
 Many of these revolve around creating time and space that is conducive